 3. Advertising costs

 Ostensibly, Facebook is helping small businesses survive COVID-19 by making it easy for customers to buy while brick and mortar shops are closed.
-However, advertising on Facebook to drive business to your Facebook Shop requires quite a hefty budget.
+However, advertising on Facebook to drive business to your Facebook Shop can require quite a hefty budget.

 It’s a good alternative for servicing your existing customers, but gathering new shoppers may be a big challenge for a small business.